Do you have a corporate retreat coming up?

 - Define a new strategic direction for the company

 - Engage in a planning process that involves all units of the company

 Everyone in attendance should feel like the time spent away was worthwhile.
-They should feel like they’ve learned something new, gained friendships, and fresh perspectives.
+They should feel like they’ve learned something new, gained friendships, and emerged with fresh perspectives.
 If those working at your company feel like the retreat was pointless, they will leave feeling like it was a waste of their time and a waste of the company’s money.

 2. Give Homework

 Before the retreat, have employees prepare ideas and perspectives to share.
 The more research and effort they put toward thoughtful contributions, the stronger the training sessions and retreat activities can be.
 You may even want to send out a survey before the retreat to see what ideas or suggestions attendees may have that influence retreat planning.

 Have well thought out opening and closing presentations that include all attendees.
 The opening presentation will set the tone for the retreat and lay out a clear framework and flow for the time spent together.
 Your goals and objectives can be delivered at this time.
 Everyone will start on the same page with the same expectations.
 Observe and keep track of progress throughout the retreat.

 Your closing presentation can include highlights from the retreat, such as pictures and videos.
 Attendees can reminisce about shared experiences.
 Summarize how things went and how the goals and objectives were met.
 Celebrate the goals you achieved!
 End by motivating everyone to increase performance and efficiency as they return to work.

 Make it possible for everyone to attend.
 Corporate retreats are valuable experiences for every employee.
 They should not be performance incentives—save incentives for bonuses and profit-sharing.
 Your retreat should be a level playing field for everyone involved.

 If your activities involve strategic planning, you will need to have honest input from everyone involved.
 Key players in these conversations include those who can be antagonistic and individuals who are often too introverted to make their voice heard.